HorizenOfficial/horizen-academy-v2/docs/blockchain-oracles.md

 ﻿---

+sidebar_position: 39
 sidebar_label: Oracles
 title: What are Blockchain Oracles?
 slug: /blockchain-oracles/
 description: An Oracle is a decentralized protocol that transmits data from external sources into smart contracts to help them execute according to predefined conditions.
+image: /img/blockchain-oracles/blockchain-oracles-meta.jpg

 ---

 # What are Blockchain Oracles?

-_The primary objective of a blockchain_ is to ensure that transactions that occur within the network are correctly validated and recorded based on a set of protocols executed by the network's nodes.
+_The primary objective of a blockchain_ is to ensure that transactions that occur within the network are correctly validated and recorded based on a [set of protocols](https://www.horizen.io/academy/blockchain-protocols/) executed by the network's [nodes](https://www.horizen.io/academy/nodes/).

 This sophisticated system has enabled millions of users to _securely_ and _transparently_ record _billions of dollars_ in transactions _without_ the need of a centralized intermediary.